-"Australia is moving into an era of hyper connectivity - driven in large part by the nbn network.
-The nbn network will change the way we live, learn, socialise and work.
-As 'nbn natives' (our kids who are born straight into life with the nbn network) come of age, we will truly see the power this connectivity can create."
+"Australia is moving into an era of hyper connectivity - driven in large part by the NBN.
+The NBN will change the way we live, learn, socialise and work.
+As 'NBN natives' (our kids who are born straight into life with the NBN) come of age, we will truly see the power this connectivity can create."2

 Chris McLaren

-Partner & National Sector

-Lead for Technology, Media &
+Partner & National Sector Lead for Technology, Media & Telecommunications, KPMG

-Telecommunications, KPMG